NVIDIA/TensorRT-Incubator/tests/README.md

 """
 .. code-block:: python
     :linenos:
-    :caption: Descriptive Title For This Example
+    :caption: Descriptive Title

     <example code>
 """
 ```

+Any caption other than `Example` will have a prefix of `Example: ` prepended to it.

 **NOTE: The docstrings must *not* import `tripy`, `numpy`, or `torch`.
 They will be imported**
     **automatically as `tp`, `np`, and `torch` respectively.
 Any other modules will need to be imported.**